intitni/CustomSuggestionServiceForCopilotForXcode/README.md

 ## Settings

+It is recommended to use Tabby since they have been working on the prompt fro a long time.
+Request strategies will not work for Tabby.

-It is recommended to use a custom model with completion API, and use the default request strategy.
+If you don't want to use Tabby, it is recommended to use a custom model with completion API, and use the default request strategy.

 Make sure the format of the prompt is is this simple when using the completion API.